apache/nuttx/fs/smartfs/README.txt

   logical sectors, create and destroy sector chains, and perform directory and file I/O operations.
 Each directory and file on the volume is represented as a chain or "linked list" of logical sectors.
-Thus the actual physical sectors that a give file or directory uses does not need to be contigous and in fact can (and will) move around over time.
+Thus the actual physical sectors that a give file or directory uses does not need to be contiguous and in fact can (and will) move around over time.
 To manage the sector chains, the SMARTFS layer adds a "chain header" after the sector's "sector header".
 This is a 5-byte header which contains the chain type (file or